fuankarion/Vision17/Lab5-features/Readme.md

     -   How did you create the dictionary?
     -   How many textons are you using?
 Why?
     -   What filters discriminate the most?
--   Description of the classifiers, hyperparametes and distance metrics
+-   Description of the classifiers, hyperparameters and distance metrics
-    -   What hyeprparameters are you using?
+    -   What hyperparameters are you using?
 Why?
     -   What adjustments did you apply to the data?
 -   Results
 -   Discussion of the results